All Episodes

 We had to do it, folks.

-It's just um it's just uh just unhappy.
+It's just unhappy.

 He's throwing everything he had at me.

-His show is Kitchen Sink.
+His show is kitchen sink.

 But of course, this is like trying to sink battleships of the BB.

-Yeah, he didn't throw a book at me.
+He didn't throw a book at me.

 I'd have seen the book.